LeoHChen/HarmonyVultrNode/README.md

 ```
 To be able the created the required infrastructure you need to supply a the access token.

-Follow [this guide](http://help.gridpane.com/en/articles/1991725-provision-a-vultr-instance-using-the-vultr-api) all the way till your Step 5.
+Follow <a href="http://help.gridpane.com/en/articles/1991725-provision-a-vultr-instance-using-the-vultr-api)" target="_blank">this guide</a> all the way till your Step 5.
 You should then have a an acces token to supply to the scripts.

 ```
 The initialization was succesfull!